Tell me if this sounds familiar: You have a great idea for a project and you start creating it with the hopes of launching it in the next few months.

 What are your operating hours?
 What’s your average response time?
 What’s your refund policy?
 How do you handle refunds?

 Also – decide where your customer service inquiries will go.
-An easy solution is embedding a google form on your contact page of your website.
+An easy solution is embedding a google form on the contact page of your website.

-Then anyone who contacts you goes into a spreadsheet which can be accessed by you or another person on your team who will monitor the form inside Google Docs.
+Then anyone who contacts you goes into a spreadsheet that can be accessed by you or another person on your team who will monitor the form inside Google Docs.